 The Future of Load Testing: Getting Inside the Heads of End Users

-The ultimate purpose of load testing—and performance testing in general—is always to mitigate risk, be it risk to your software’s successful functionality, risk to your end-users’ sanity, or risk to your company’s bottom line.
+The ultimate purpose of load testing tools—and performance testing tools in general—are always to mitigate risk, be it risk to your software’s successful functionality, risk to your end-users’ sanity, or risk to your company’s bottom line.
 Naturally, all three of these are intimately intertwined, so it’s important to know how they relate to each other and where you, as a developer or tester, can intervene for the greater good.
 Let us dare to suggest that if you focus on mitigating the middle criterion, user sanity, the other two factors will usually fall into place, and that many load-testing issues actually boil down, in the end, more to users’ perception than to specific ideal pageload times and other technical stats.

 Indeed, while specialized software is typically necessary to run repeated load tests, due to the existence of complex human beings, interpreting the data is not as straightforward as it may seem.
 For example, if someone arrives on a website that clearly hosts nothing but text, they’re going to expect it to load instantly and have very low tolerance for it taking more than a second or two, but if they’re expecting an embedded video to load, they’re going to be far more forgiving when it takes a bit of time.
 And that’s because we’ve all been trained, at least since the advent of broadband, to expect these things.
 As one delves into the psychology of user experience these factors get more subtle, with people actually preferring uniformly consistent sluggishness within a site, for example, to sites that load faster overall but have internally inconsistent speeds.
 So without a working knowledge of this psychological dimension, truly understanding your users’ desires and expectations, no amount of load-testing data alone is automatically going to help you modify your software in the ways that will give you the biggest perceptual bang for your buck.